Cognitive Decline

 If you have diabetes, you may frequently experience cognitive decline.
 Managing diabetes is crucial for maintaining cognitive function.
 One of the key factors contributing to cognitive decline in diabetes is the role of insulin resistance.

 Insulin is a hormone that regulates blood sugar levels, and insulin resistance occurs when the body becomes less responsive to its effects.
-Research has shown that insulin resistance can have detrimental effects on the brain, leading to cognitive impairment.
+Research has shown that insulin resistance can have detrimental impacts on heart impairment.

 Strategies for maintaining cognitive function in individuals with diabetes include proper blood sugar control through medication, a healthy diet, regular exercise, and monitoring of blood glucose levels.
-Additionally, managing other risk factors such as high blood pressure and cholesterol levels is important.
+Additionally, managing other risk factors, such as high blood pressure and cholesterol levels, is essential.

 Managing heart disease is crucial for maintaining optimal brain health, as it can frequently impact cognitive function.
 When it comes to the relationship between heart disease and brain health, there are several key factors to consider: